KSU hires first director for its new School of Peace and Conflict Studies

 Kent State University has hired a director for its new School of Peace and Conflict Studies, which evolved from a program created after the May 4, 1970, shootings.

-Neil Cooper, currently head of Peace Studies and International Development at the University of Bradford in England, is the Kent State school’s first director.
+Neil Cooper, leader of Peace Studies and International Development at the University of Bradford in England, is the Kent State school’s first director.

 The Kent State school, created in 2017, has its roots in the Center for Applied Conflict Management, which the university launched in 1971 as a “living memorial” to the four students killed when Ohio National Guardsmen opened fire during a student protest of the Vietnam War.

-Cooper "will help us take this school to a new level and make it the world class institution that Kent State wants it to be.” said Patrick Coy, who was the school’s interim director and was longtime head of its predecessor, the Center for Applied Conflict Management.
+Cooper "will help us take this school to a new level and make it the world-class institution that Kent State wants it to be,” said Patrick Coy, who was the school’s interim director and was longtime head of the Center for Applied Conflict Management.

-Elevating peace studies to school statues will help attract students as well as high-profile faculty, KSU officials have said.
+Elevating peace studies to school status will help attract students as well as high-profile faculty, KSU officials have said.

 Coy noted the peace studies program at Bradford in England dates to 1973 and it was the first in the world to offer a doctorate degree.

-“It’s an extraordinarily large program” at Bradford, Coy said, “and Kent State is hiring the director of that program.”
+“It’s an extraordinarily large program and Kent State is hiring the director of that program,” Coy said.

 Doctorate students in political science can specialize in conflict analysis and management.